Updated June 2022

 It has taken society nearly 220 years (from 1750 to 1970) to emit the first trillion tons of CO2 and only another 40 years (1970–2010) to emit the next trillion tons.
 The third trillion tons, under current emission trends, would be emitted by 2030 and the fourth trillion tons before 2050.

-Xu, Yangyang, and Veerabhadran Ramanathan, “Well below 2 C: Mitigation strategies for avoiding dangerous to catastrophic climate changes”17.
+Xu, Yangyang, and Veerabhadran Ramanathan, “Well below 2 C: Mitigation strategies for avoiding dangerous to catastrophic climate changes”14.

-The consequential increase of atmospheric CO2 concentration is shown in chart 9.
+The consequential increase of atmospheric CO2 concentration is shown in chart 6.
 Rapid growth began in 1955.
-The rightmost chart shows that for every year since 2001, the atmospheric concentration of CO2 has increased by more than 1.5ppm.
-The largest annual increase of 3.0ppm occurred in 2015.
+The rightmost chart shows that the atmospheric concentration of CO2 has increased by more than 1.5ppm for the past 22 consecutive years.

 We conclude that, given currently available records, the present anthropogenic carbon release rate is unprecedented during the past 66 million years.

-Zeebe, Ridgwell and Zachos, 2016, Anthropogenic carbon release rate unprecedented during the past 66 million years.20
+Zeebe, Ridgwell and Zachos, 2016, Anthropogenic carbon release rate unprecedented during the past 66 million years.17

 Summary